Louisiana sends National Guard to tornado disaster area

 “We’re alive.
 That’s what I can say at this point.
 We still have four walls and part of a roof.
 I consider myself lucky,” said Mancuso.
 Still, the twister was the third time they’ve had major weather damage since Katrina in 2005.

-In Arabi, there was a strong smell of natural gas in the air as residents and rescue personnel stood in the street and surveyed the damage.
+In Arabi, there was a strong smell of natural gas in the air as residents and rescue personnel surveyed the damage.
 Some houses were destroyed while pieces of debris hung from electrical wires and trees.
-An aluminum fishing boat in front of one house was bent into the shape of a C with the motor across the street.
-Power poles were down or leaning over, forcing emergency workers to walk slowly through darkened neighborhoods checking for damage.
+An aluminum fishing boat was bent into the shape of a C with its motor across the street.
+Downed power lines forced emergency workers to walk slowly through darkened neighborhoods.

+“I wasn’t mentally prepared to see what I was seeing,” said Amy Sims, who jumped into her car when the tornado warning sounded and drove to the Arabi Heights area to check on her cousin Amanda Hotard and her family.

+Ambulance crews and emergency medics, some crying, were dodging live wires as they went door-to-door through shattered homes.
+Her cousin's home and family were OK, but houses all around them were flattened, she said Wednesday.

-Michelle Malasovich lives in Arabi.
-Initially she had been worried about family to the north who were also getting hit by bad weather.
-She was texting with them when "all of a sudden the lights started flickering.”
+Michelle Malasovich, who lives in Arabi, was texting with relatives to make sure they were safe when "all of a sudden the lights started flickering.”

 Her husband was out on the porch and saw the tornado coming.